alexdjun/DailyCodingProblem-Easy-/README.md

 Exercise 29 : Check if array is sorted and rotated.

 Exercise 30 : Element appearing more than 25% in sorted array.

+Exercise 31 : Number of students unable to eat lunch.